ooper-shlab/AstroLayout-Swift/README2.md

 Some faults caused by my translation may exist.
 Not all features tested.
 You should not contact to Apple or SHLab(jp) about any faults caused by my translation.

+The Simlulator bundled with Xcode 9 beta 3 does not simulate two-finger double-tap well.
+(Hold pressing Option, does not work.)
+Does someone know how?
+Or this is a bug of the simulator?

 ## Requirements

 ### Build